 - Specify the criteria that should trigger the email to send.

-Require payment now or laterDetermine the circumstances in which your customers are required to pay.
-If you want to give your customers the option to pay now or later, simply add a choice field with conditional logic.
-When they select Pay Now, the payment will become required.
-When they select Pay Later, they can just submit their order without payment.
+When it comes to payment, you can use conditional logic to offer a variety of circumstances in which your customers are required to pay.
+For example, if you want to give your customers the option to pay now or later, you can add a choice field with conditional logic.
+You can then determine that if a customer selects Pay Now, the payment becomes required.
+If they select Pay Later, you can allow them to submit their order without payment.

 Set your fields as always, never, or sometimes required under specific conditions to make sure you get your data when you need it.
 For example, when a user specifies that they would like to pick up their delivery, create a Phone field so you can notify them when their order is ready — and the field is only required and appears when they choose Pick-up.
 To require a field: